-- If the applicant has over 24 degree-level postsecondary credits, admission is based on their overall UGP, which must be a minimumb fo 65%. - Current acceptable criminal records check
+- If the applicant has over 24 degree-level post-secondary credits, admission is based on their overall UGPA, which must be a minimum fo 65%. - If the student has over 24 credit hours (from one post-secondary school or a combination of post-secondary schools), then they do not have to submit their high school transcript. - The applicant will also need to provide proof of English Language Proficiency (see below) - Current acceptable criminal records check